Tired of tablet overload? Here's how to find success with online food delivery apps

 Open a delivery-only kitchen

-You’ve probably caught wind of the ghost kitchen trend (a.k.a. delivery-only kitchen), but what exactly is it?
+You’ve probably caught wind of the ghost kitchen trend (a.k.a. delivery-only kitchen), but what is a ghost kitchen?
 Many restaurant owners are turning to delivery-only kitchens to provide the infrastructure they need to optimize for delivery.
 These are commercial kitchens located in delivery hotspots that help you minimize cost and maximize your delivery potential.
 They come with all the operational pieces of the puzzle (like order fulfillment and facility management) to help you get your food into the hands of your customer in less time.
 In other words, they help you with all the not-so-fun parts of restaurant management so you can focus on making great food.

 Manage your orders all in one place